SublimeApple/dave.-/content/posts/hotel-tonight-prices.md

 It looks like my hypothesis holds for some of the hotels, yet others seem to have algorithmic pricing - at least it looks like that to me, particularly with the zig-zag pricing during the night.
 However, to cut a long story short it looks like it's worth waiting til past 6pm local time, when the revenue manager finishes their shift and hopes to come to work the following day with a higher RevPAR :)

 Prices at most hotels appear to drop at least €10 by 6pm - that's 4 large beers in a Lisbon bar!

+In the future I might look at different cities, and also collect data over a vaster period of time - but for now I'll go and have one of those 4 large beers I'll save next time I book a hotel.